Vladislav Herić

 Vladislav Herić (Serbian Cyrillic: Владислав Херић born 29 August 1966) is a Serbian professional football manager.

+He has spent most of his coaching career with clubs in South Africa and has established himself as one of the country's best football coaches, by winning 2 promotions and surviving 9 relegations.

+Early life

+He was born in Novi Sad in Yugoslavia, present-day Serbia.

+His playing career begun in 1976 with FK Vojvodina's academy and he played professional football for FK Proleter Novi Sad and FK Fruskogorac Novi Sad.
+Due to an injury, he had to retire from playing at just 21 years of age.

+Education

+Heric has a Senior Football Coaching Degree from University of Novi Sad.
+He also holds a UEFA 'A' license.

 Career

 Bay United F.C.

-Parted ways with Bay United F.C. after 6 losses, 2 wins, and one tie.
+Parted ways with Bay United F.C. after 4 losses, 4 wins, 2 draws and one tie.

 Chippa United

 He first came to prominence as a manager in the 2013-14 National First Division, winning it with four games to spare.

 Ajax Cape Town Youth

 Not long before December 2015, multiple sources disseminated information about his possible move to Ajax Cape Town F.C.

 which he did move to in December as team overseer.
 The coach almost went back to Polokwane City F.C. but Polokwane City F.C. and Royal Eagles F.C. failed to agree terms on compensation.

 Influenced by Roger De Sa to coach the team he claimed that was why he took up the Ajax Cape Town Youth job as well as his family already residing in Cape Town.